v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/lr-qaoa.md

 Rather than setting the optimal values for $$\Delta_{\gamma,\beta}$$, this method deterministically fixes these parameters, facilitating replication, scalability, and comparison across different platforms.

 Extra pre- and post-processings, such as advanced compilation methods, error mitigation, or local search algorithms, are not used in this protocol, as the objective is to capture the raw performance of the QPU.

+### Limitations

+Two limitations have been identified by the authors of {% cite montanezbarrera2025 %}:
+- The results obtained in the native layout setting must be considered with caution.
+Indeed, the results obtained from one experiment cannot be directly compared to another if they use a different number of qubits or a different quantum chip topology.
+- Another limitation is the difficulty of extrapolating results obtained with this protocol to predict the performance of quantum computers on other applications.

 ### Implementations